 Are you tired of coding all night for someone else’s business?
 Do you have a software idea that you want to take to market?
 In a fact checker article on small business success by the Washington Post, 50% of businesses are closed after 4 years of starting.
 Does that mean you have a 50/50 chance of getting your software start-up business off the ground and having it still be alive after 4 years?
 Well, not necessarily.
 Bootstrapping a startup may be one of the best ways to build a long lasting business.
 There really isn’t much overhead besides your computer depending on the focus of the software you will be developing and you can begin part time while you are still employed.
 Below are 10 tips to a bootstrapping startup that will help you get started and stay in business.
+Hire an offshore software development company like Perfomatix to do software product development.

-go here 1) Get business training – There really isn’t a set path to business success.
+1) Get business training – There really isn’t a set path to business success.
 You hear stories of super smart business founders going to Ivy league schools to get MBAs while others drop out of high school to pursue a dream.
 One thing that is the same no matter what story you read is that you need to get business training and education to succeed.
 Personally, I have an MBA from the University of Buffalo and I feel it has been essential to my success.
 Not only did the degree help me learn about business, it opened doors and gave me strong business connections to get started in my small business.
 Both what you know and who you know are necessary to get your business off the ground.
 To help with the what you know part, here is some suggested reading for business education:

 * 15 laws of success by Napoleon Hill